 Years 3 and 4

 If you successfully complete the courses in first and second years, you may move on to Honours Celtic Studies, where you will study various aspects of Celtic societies in their historical and cultural contexts.

 You will study at least one language:

-- early Gaelic literature
+- Early Gaelic

-- Medieval Welsh literature
+- Medieval Welsh

-Honours students on this programme also have access to a series of courses on Celtic history and culture on topics such as Medieval Ireland, the Northern Britons and the Picts.
+Honours students on this programme also have access to a series of courses on Celtic history and culture on topics such as medieval Ireland, the Northern Britons and the Picts.

 You will also write a dissertation, allowing you to research a relevant topic of your own choosing and to develop a capacity to work independently.

-for entry in 2014
+for entry in 2021

 English language requirements